luetkemj/skulltooth/ROADMAP.md

 - [ ] Sensory System
 - [ ] Overworld map with multiple dungeons to explore
 - [ ] Crafting
+- [ ] Ability to shoot things from a ranged weapon
 - [ ] color coded logs (ale-dsi/brogue-esque)
   - [ ] support writing mutiple colors to a text row